kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_45.md

 ## NOA

+### Overview

+Food industry companies in green cities are driven by their needs for access to sustainable and locally sourced food products and efficient transportation systems.
+They are motivated to meet consumer demands for sustainable products and promote environmental responsibility by implementing eco-friendly practices.
+These companies have the opportunity to utilize sustainable infrastructure, access local and organic resources, integrate green technologies, and collaborate with green initiatives.
+They also have the social opportunities to engage with the community, meet diverse dietary needs, promote health and well-being, and create job opportunities.
+The capabilities of food industry companies include their physical abilities to produce and distribute food efficiently, implement sustainable practices, and ensure food safety and hygiene.
+They also possess psychological abilities to adapt and innovate, collaborate and form partnerships, and be responsive to community needs.
+These behaviors are driven by their specific needs for sustainability and access to local products, the opportunities presented by green cities to adopt eco-friendly practices and engage with the community, and their capabilities to meet these needs and take advantage of the opportunities presented.

 ### Needs

-nIn the context of green cities or green building neighborhoods, food industry companies have both automatic and reflective needs or motivations.
+In the context of green cities or green building neighborhoods, food industry companies have both automatic and reflective needs or motivations.

 Automatic needs refer to the basic biological and operational requirements that are necessary for their functioning.
 These include: